Park Rules, Etiquette and Safety

 Feeding your dog inside the park is strictly forbidden:

 Only small treats for training purposes are allowed.
 You must take great care when offering treats to your dog/s; more than likely you’ll be quickly surrounded by other dogs visiting the park and squabbles for food can happen.
 Always check with dog owners before offering any treats to their dogs.
-Do not put treats on the floor as this can promote competition between dogs.
+Do not put treats on the floor, benches and always be careful when putting food on the park’s tables, as this can promote competition between dogs.
 We never advise that you feed your dog directly before exercising him/her (this is the equivalent of eating a lovely Sunday roast and then going for a run!
 Ouch!).
 Leave a good hour or two after feeding your dog before allowing him/her to exercise in the park.

 Taking your dog to a dog park involves a small degree of risk: